 That’s a great and timely question.
 We’d like to answer it simply, with a nice catchy talking point or sound bite.
 But maybe that’s part of the problem.
 Librarianship is a profession in which intellectual freedom is a foundational principle.
 We want people to understand the value of and support intellectual freedom, but in making our case, with the best of intentions, we too often focus most of our attention on “censorship” and “banning,” and talk about them as threats with two possible outcomes, one good (book stays on the shelf), the other bad (book is removed).

 There is little room for articulating the complexity or nuance of collection management in this approach.
 And some might argue there shouldn’t be.
-But complexity and nuance defines the intersection of intellectual freedom and equity, diversity and inclusion (EDI), all of which our profession has come to embrace as foundational.
+But complexity and nuance defines the intersection of intellectual freedom and diversity,equity, and inclusion (DEI), all of which our profession has come to embrace as foundational.

 Perhaps this lack of complexity is part of the reason why the term “banning” is sometimes misinterpreted or misconstrued by the general public.
 It’s a term that sparks an immediate emotional response in most of us, but it’s important we understand and use it correctly.
 To “ban” a book is to remove it and/or prohibit access, usually based on objections to it.
 The power to “ban” does not rest with the person who raised the objection but rather with an individual or group with the designated power and authority– typically a library or school board, but this can vary from place to place depending on who has decision-making authority.
 (As an aside, a book that has gone out of print hasn’t been “banned” by any authority; it’s no longer available for purchase as the result of a business decision.)
 Banning can also occur when individuals with power act outside their authority (e.g, a school principal who orders a book removed from the library despite board-approved policies and procedures not giving them that authority).